bohecola/blog/content/about.md

 :avatar{url=/img/avatar.jpeg}

-I'm Cola, nice to meet you.
+I'm Cola, A Front-end developer.

-Front-end developer.
+Nice to meet you.

 Enjoy programming, but still a rookie.